numba/numba/docs/source/developer/live_variable_analysis.rst

 a function can accumulate a high number of temporary variables if they are not released as soon as possible.
-Our generator implementation can benefit from early releasing of variables, which reduces the size of the state to suspend at each yeild point.
+Our generator implementation can benefit from early releasing of variables, which reduces the size of the state to suspend at each yield point.

 Notes on behavior of the live variable analysis